Home Shows A to Z

 Starting the show with Queen's Bohemian Rhapsody promo clip, probably the genre's most famous, the story begins with soundies from the thirties and forties, the rock and roll movies of the fifties and into The Beatles and Monkees era.
 The promo clips of The Beatles and The Rolling Stones played in the show had not been seen on British television since their original transmission, with We Love You not having been shown on BBC1 before, due to its contemporary ban for its nudity and sexual innuendo.
 While many promotional clips from the mid to late sixties were made, not all clips were made necessarily to promote a record, it was just as likely to promote the act who were about to tour or visit abroad.

 Many film-makers and video directors were interviewed for the show.
-Peter Whitehead talked about his work with The Stones, Richard Lester for The Beatles, Russell Mulchay on his work with, among others, Duran Duran and Ultravox and Cucumber Studios' Annabel Jankel and Rocky Morton whose unique visual style, while not being around for very long, made some of the best videos of their day.
+Peter Whitehead talked about his work with The Stones, Richard Lester for The Beatles, Russell Mulchay on his work with, among others, Duran Duran and Ultravox and Cucumber Studios' Annabel Jankel and Rocky Morton whose unique visual style, while not being around for very long, made for some of the best videos of their day.
 While recording acts like David Bowie, Madness and David Byrne gave us their take on what they wanted and why they chose certain directors.
+The David Byrne section was later adapted into its own half-hour BBC2 special.

 The (near) complete show was repeated the following year on BBC2 as an alternative to the General Election coverage on BBC1, but with a few changes.
 The Beatles had not allowed a repeat of their promo clips as they were due to be shown in the summer of 1987 on Granada's It Was Twenty Years Ago documentary about Sgt Pepper.
 They were replaced by a few extended clips of The Supremes, Connie Francis and Clifford T Ward, a clip of Pacific Gas & Electric, and Filmfinders clips from The Old Grey Whistle Test accompanying songs by Led Zeppelin and Tom Petty.